About Cars, Consciousness and CO2

 But you can very clearly see the symptoms of the mysterious, slow-advancing yet devastating “soul-killing” car disease — especially when you observe those who have lived for many years in blocks of flats right next to the highway.
 They often present as late-stage patients, suffering from the cumulative effect of years of repeated exposure to high-volume traffic: millions, perhaps billions of cars passing by their property over their lifetime, each one causing a tiny, imperceptible increment of damage to their soul as they unsuspectingly go on about their daily lives.
 The exact details of how the soul-killing disease operates are still under investigation.

 You can usually tell straight away which of the city’s dwellers have the disease.
 All you need to do is observe them carefully when they come out in their dusty balconies: they hesitantly shuffle their feet as they emerge, like shy zombies, perhaps not yet aware that they died a long time ago.
-They will appear directionless at first, wondering where they are, almost as if trying to find random pieces of themselves that they lost.
+They will appear directionless at first, wondering where they are, almost as if trying to find random lost pieces of themselves.
 But they quickly remember where they are, as they begin to potter around the confined space of the balcony.
-They tend to pause quite often, for a few minutes at a time, usually standing motionless at the edge of the balcony for a while, holding on to the rail as they stare into the vastness of the concrete jungle.
+They tend to pause quite often, for a few minutes at a time, usually standing motionless at the edge of the balcony holding on to the rail as they stare into the vastness of the concrete jungle.
 The view seems to have a sedating effect on them: however much they try to focus their eyes in the distance, they are unable to concentrate on any one object, anything specific that will help them cut through the thick haze in their mind.
 Whatever day dream or system malfunction has taken over them, it is much too powerful to overcome.
 Like with any true zombie, their eyes just seem to have been completely disconnected from their consciousness: they have been reduced down to simple, basic navigational devices.

 Yes, it is their eyes that are by far the biggest giveaway symptom.
-Over the years they have become huge, vacant black holes: either as a result of insomnia, spending too much time indoors, or perhaps out of a chronic deficiency of eye contact with other humans or fellow zombies.
-Just like a heart that sometimes grows in size the more sick it gets, in order to compensate for its inability to pump blood, their eyes have become larger and larger over time, in order to try and absorb light the more blind they progressively become.
-You can see that often times they appear to be stuck in some kind of a movie that rotates on constant replay: perhaps a nostalgia or an unfulfilled longing that probably died a long time ago, in their pre-zombie days.
-Deep down they are longing for the time before cars, before streets full of humans were replaced by 50 mph superhighways, a relentless day and night onslaught of hard, shiny steel cages.
-That was when the first cases of the disease began to emerge.
+Over the years they have become huge, vacant black holes: either as a result of insomnia, spending too much time indoors, or perhaps out of chronic deficiency of eye contact with other humans or fellow zombies.
+Just like a heart that sometimes grows in size the more sick it gets to compensate for its inability to pump blood, their eyes have become larger and larger in order to absorb light.

 Since cars arrived, people see each other differently.
 A pedestrian doesn’t see the driver behind the wheel, but a cruel, lifeless machine.
 Similarly, the driver doesn’t see pedestrians, but obstacles.
 In the US, where driving into protester crowds has now become commonplace, cars have finally revealed their true colours, what they always stood for: armour.